Teen climate activist Greta Thunberg is Time's 2019 Person of the Year

 "What we need is for our politicians and the people in power start to listen to the current, best available science," she wrote.

-When she appeared before Congress, Thunberg refused to read prepared remarks and instead submitted a 2018 United Nations global warming report to lawmakersm telling them, “I don't want you to listen to me.
+When she appeared before Congress in September, Thunberg refused to read prepared remarks and instead submitted a 2018 United Nations global warming report to lawmakers, telling them, “I don't want you to listen to me.
 I want you to listen to the scientists, and I want you to unite behind the science."

-One of her most notable appearances occurred at the UN Climate Change Summit in September when she excoriated global leaders, including U.N.
+One of her most notable appearances occurred at the U.N.
+Climate Action Summit in September when she excoriated global leaders, including U.N.
 Secretary-General Antonio Guterres by telling them they had “stolen her dreams and childhood” with their “empty words.”

 "People are suffering.
 People are dying.
 Entire ecosystems are collapsing," she said.
 "We are in the beginning of a mass extinction, and all you can talk about is money and fairy tales of eternal economic growth.
 How dare you!"